michtra/howdyseek/INSTALLATION.md

 - Navigate to `chrome://profile-internals/` to find the correct Profile Path
 - Ensure the correct user data directory and profile is set in `backend/main.py`
 - Add all the courses you want to track to Aggie Schedule Builder
+- In Schedule Builder, change Course Status to `Open & Full` to see full classes as well.

 ## Frontend setup
   - `cd howdyseek-frontend`